Nicolabell/webpack-bootstrap/README.txt

 Adding icon left of drop down menu item - Include within text and use me-3 to pad icon on the right before menu text.

 Colours - still working on creating custom mapping of brand colours but it was buggy - amending $dark01 in  'defaultsPAB' works fine however.
 (Still deciding on colour pallette as of 26th Jan)

+# Accessibility feedback to get #

+When tabbing over cards, would it be visually less confusing if the Read more buttons are dark green on focus rather than initially?